UcheEke/PBBingo/README.md

 #Political Buzzword Bingo
 by Uche Eke

 Basic web implementation of a "Buzzword Bingo" game primarily aimed at the current UK election cycle, but can easily be modified to contain buzzwords from the US election trail.
+It's also my first JavaScript project, so it's got rough edges....lots of 'em!

 ## Proposed Game play